 But Intel has revamped its product line with a new chip design to boost performance while giving off less heat, and analysts said deals like the one with Sun reflect a growing demand for Intel's new offerings.

 "We see'07 as the year of Intel everything is working in their favor now," said Larry Cao, a semiconductor equity analyst with Morningstar.
-"They're back on top, their product line is strong, and they're gaining customers.
-This is one example they finally penetrated this one account that was purely AMD.
-That's a major score for them."

 The CEOs from both SantaClara-based companies, Jonathan Schwartz with Sun and Paul Otellini with Intel, jointly announced the deal in San Francisco.